 The ‘Inventor’ community had been very busy with Raspberry Pi’s and 3D printers, creating a ‘makers space‘ for the community to play and learn too.
 It was great to see IT brought to life by these quirky demos.

 After lunch we went on a tour of the IOT lab.
 It took a while to find it.
 Hursley is still a maze of weird and connected zones, a bit like the crystal maze!
 Great to see the many applications of IOT tech, from weather detection to bus timetables!

 Finally we looked at some of the Watson application driven AI, looking at face recognition and a VR tour of a space station, coupled to some fun and intriguing apps and devices.
 The robots we met were friendly too.

-Overall it was great to see the lab transitioning from a large back-end systems and applications shop to a place with passion, agile curiosity and harnessing the power of its employees and their obvious skills and enthusiasm with technology.
+Overall it was great to see the lab transitioning.
+Hursley is moving from a large back-end systems and applications shop to a place with passion, agile curiosity.
+The team had harnessing the power of its employees and their obvious skills and enthusiasm with technology.

-I remember visiting as a youngster and seeing a chunky light-pen that you could interact with a green screen by clicking and that might be the future of computer interfaces.
+I remember visiting IBM in the 80’s.
+Back then I saw a chunky light-pen that you could wield on a green screen.
+It was thought to be the future of computer interaction.
 It’s good to see the same level of cutting-edge technology being used in a playful way to experiment and demonstrate would could be next for IT systems.

-So – thanks for the tech careers inspiration IBM – I am looking forward to the next innovation event and inspiring different communities to do more innovative and creative technology work.
+Thanks for the tech careers inspiration IBM.
+I am looking forward to the next innovation event.
+Great to see so many different communities involved in innovative and creative work.